 Cycling shorts are an important and functional piece of your cycling clothing that help you to ride in comfort for longer periods.
 The best cycling shorts do this by replacing your normal underwear with comfortable form fitting materials and a pad to sit on.

 If you do not have road biking shorts among your cycling apparel then we strongly advise you to invest.
-You will really appreciate the difference.
-Bicycle shorts one of your most important cycling clothing items.
+You will really appreciate the difference once you find the best biking shorts for your needs.
+Bicycle shorts are one of your most important cycling clothing items.

 - Btwin 500